Confusion over qualified leasehold improvements may create opportunity

 - Internal structural framework (as defined in Reg. section 1.48-12(b)(3)(i)(D))

 For tax years beginning after Dec.
-31, 2015, the PATH Act permanently extends the 15-year recovery on QLHI.
-The PATH act also creates a new category of 39-year property subject to bonus depreciation called “qualified improvement property” (QIP).
+31, 2015, the PATH Act permanently extended the 15-year recovery on QLHI.
+The PATH act also created a new category of 39-year property subject to bonus depreciation called “qualified improvement property” (QIP).
 QIP is similar to QLHI, except QIP qualifies for bonus depreciation without being made under or pursuant to a lease, without the three-year waiting period, and without the “common area” restriction discussed below.
 Improvement expenditures attributable to the enlargement of the building, any elevator or escalator, or the internal structural framework of the building are still considered 39 year property under MACRS, and excluded from bonus depreciation.

 Note that the 15-year recovery period for QLHI is not elective.
 If a taxpayer makes improvements to leased or owned property that qualifies for the shorter recovery period, the taxpayer is required to depreciate the improvement over 15 years for tax purposes.
 Otherwise, the IRS could take the position that the company elected ADS (Alternative Depreciation System) for the QLHI property, and be required to use a 39-year recovery period.
 This would also impact any other 15-year property, such as land improvements, that was placed in service by the taxpayer in the same year as the leasehold improvements.
 Failure to properly depreciate QLHI over 15 years puts other 15-year property at risk for reclassification to longer recovery periods.